 3. Luke Cage

-Of all the superheroes that wear yellow, Luke Cage may be the one that nobody should trifle with.
+Of all the superheroes who wear yellow, Luke Cage may be the one that nobody should trifle with.
 Above being one half of the original Heroes For Hire and amazing Avenger, Luke Cage also has powers that most can only dream of.

 Luke Cage possesses superhuman strength and durability.
-Sure, most heroes have that or at least some degree of that.
+Sure, most heroes have that, or at least some degree of that.
 However, it isn’t that by which he makes other heroes jealous.
 In addition to his superhuman strength and durability, he’s also impervious to most attacks and has nearly indestructible and impenetrable skin.
 Yeah…bullets literally bounce off of his body on impact.